Rach1507/code-every-day/CSS-Notes/box-model.md

 user agent stylesheet  - Every browser applies a user agent stylesheet to HTML documents.
 They define how elements should look and behave if there's no CSS defined.

+some defaults :
+<div>  default display value is block
+  a <li> has a default display value of list-item and a <span> has a default display value of inline.

 block
 inline
 inline-block

- if we are in a normal flow, a <div> element's default display value is block, a <li> has a default display value of list-item, and a <span> has a default display value of inline.

 An inline element has block margin, but other elements won't respect it.
-Use inline-block, and those elements will respect the block margin, while the element maintains most of the same behaviors it had as an inline element.
+Use inline-block, and those elements will respect the block margin

 A block item will, by default, fill the available inline space, whereas a inline and inline-block elements will only be as large as their content.

 box-sizing, which tells our box how to calculate its box size.

-By default, all elements have the following user agent style: box-sizing: content-box;.
+By default, all elements

-Having content-box as the value of box-sizing means that when you set dimensions, such as a width and height, they will be applied to the content box.
+         box-sizing: content-box; ----   such as a width and height, they will be applied to the content box.